OUR INCA TRAIL PORTERS

 In any way, you can search for client testimonials or ask former Inca trail hikers for recommendations.
 The cheaper the tour costs, the more the porters are compromised to heft heavier loads, putting aside their health problems.

-At AB Expeditions, by no means we can stand our backbone staff to starve from hunger or the extreme temperatures.
+At AB Expeditions, by no means we can stand our backbone staff to starve from hunger or extreme temperatures.
 We give them proper equipment, uniforms, padded strap backpacks, and most importantly we pay a fair wage.

 Nowadays, you can´t be surprised by seeing women Inca trail porters carrying camping gear or cooking utensils.
 It wasn’t too long since tour companies began to hire them, and since then, women porters also became breadwinners for the family.
 They are Indigenous Quechua women from outlying communities and can carry about 15 kg of load.
 Women can’t get left behind too!!